varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 });
 ```

-As you can see, we have `bind` the textarea's `propertychange` event so that it will get the text while user types and it to the `localStorage
+As you can see, we have `bind` the textarea's `propertychange` event so that it will get the text while the user types and it to the `localStorage

 ```javascript
 if(localStorage.getItem("note") && localStorage.getItem("note")!=''){